Breastfeeding and mental health: Benefits on mood and stress levels

 Some studies indicate that breastfeeding positively influences the mother's mental and emotional wellbeing as it improves mood and stress levels, and it is referred to as a 'stress buffer' for mothers during the postpartum period.
 However, other studies indicate that the stress of breastfeeding may have a negative impact on maternal mental health, especially when presented in an all-or-none, "Breast is best" manner.
 The activity facilitates a calmer psychological state and decreases feelings of anxiousness, negative emotions and stress.
 This is reflected in their physiological response to breastfeeding, where the mother's cardiac vagal tone modulation enhances, and blood pressure and heart rate decreases.
 The stress-buffering effect of breastfeeding results from the hormones oxytocin and prolactin.
 Mothers who breastfeed experience enhanced sleep duration and quality, while instances of sleep disturbances are decreased.
 The activity positively influences how mothers respond to social situations, which facilitates improved relationships and interactions.
 Mothers who engage in breastfeeding respond less to negative facial expressions (e.g. anger) and increase their response to positive facial expressions (e.g. happiness).
 Breastfeeding also help mothers feel confident and empowered given the knowledge that breastfeeding is beneficial to their child.

 Postpartum depression

 Postpartum depression is a mental health condition that can start during a women's pregnancy or come after the birth of her child.
 Statistics report that roughly 13 to 19 percent of women are affected by it.
 New mothers feel many negative emotions from this, depressed, hopeless, and/or worthless.
 It is a difficult time for those who suffer from this condition.
-Postpartum depression could be short-lived but it can also last up to two years after the mother gives birth.
-Postpartum depression has the potential to bring on more mental conditions for new mothers such as obsessive-compulsive disorder and/or anxiety.
+The depressive episode during the postpartum period could be short-lived but it can also last up to two years.
+Postpartum depression in the potential to bring on more mental conditions for new mothers such as obsessive-compulsive disorder and/or anxiety.
 It is important for mothers and their partners to be watchful of any signs of PPD and how it affects the mother and the baby.